 You don’t want to have to paint your house a second time, so carefully consider both the color and quality of the paint you choose.
-Skimping on quality could lead to premature peeling, bubbling, and blistering, while the wrong color might clash with your neighbors’ homes or with the surrounding terrain, or even violate the homeowners’ association rules.
+Skimping on quality could lead to premature peeling, bubbling, and blistering.
+The wrong color might clash with your neighbors’ homes or with the surrounding terrain, or even violate the homeowners’ association rules.

 Make sure you select paint that pairs well with your home’s exterior cladding.
 For example, oil-based exterior paints often work best with stucco, while a latex paint might prove better suited to wood or vinyl siding.
 Decide whether you’ll paint gutters, porch floors, columns, and other parts of your home at the same time.

 Wash and Prep

 Since the outside of your house endures exposure to the elements, it requires more preparation than interior rooms before you begin to paint.
 Thoroughly wash all the areas you intend to paint with a stiff-bristled brush and a garden hose.
 After it dries, scrape away any blistered paint or rough surfaces so you can apply an even paint job.

 Cover all the plants near your home with old sheets or canvas drop cloths.
 Protect anything else you don’t want to get contaminated with paint, such as stone pathways or borders.